Island-Hopping Lifestyle Options Near Athens – Part II

 Nostos Seafood Experience.
 On the Port of Adamas, this idyllic sea-front seafood restaurant — first opened in the summer of 2020 — serves Greek classics with a modern twist and other Mediterranean-cuisine references.
 The word nostos, according to Homer’s Odyssey, means returning home from a long journey.
 It has also its origins in the words nostimos (which means yummy) and nostalgia.
 The founders aspire to offer this nostalgic element by promoting pure local flavors combined with Greek wines.

 Medusa.
 In the small sunset-view fishing village Mandrakia, this waterfront mostly-sea food taverna serves ‘Sxizakia’ bread slices with tomato paste on top, spectacular sundried grilled octopus, local cheese, and fresh fish meze with strong ‘Raki’ liquor shots.

 Astakas.
 In the picturesque, protected from the wind and heatwaves, dag-in-pumice fishermen lodge location Klima where the famous ancient statue of Poseidon was found, this sunset-view casual restaurant serves freshest seafood and veggies from their nearby farm.

 Alevromilos.
-Chef Vassilis Papikinos in this simple taverna in Parasporos serves most creative twists on local recipes including their garlic lasagna, casserole chickpeas, and local Manoura cheese with eggs.
+Chef Vassilis Papikinos in this simple taverna in Parasporos serves the most creative twists on local recipes including their garlic lasagna, casserole chickpeas, and local Manoura cheese with eggs.